Violeta-Tejera/BumpingCars/README.md

 The main purpose of this project is to develop a bumping car robot for the _I Jornadas del <a href="https://crm-uam.github.io/">Club de Robótica y Mecatrónica</a>_ and other events in which these robots may be used as a fun activity for the attendees.

 These robots are based on ESP32 and use bumpers to manage the bumping mechanic of the game, as well as an array of 3 leds to manage their health counters.
-The <a href="https://bluepad32.readthedocs.io/en/latest/">Bluepad32 library</a> has been used communicate both the robot and the controller.
+The <a href="https://bluepad32.readthedocs.io/en/latest/">Bluepad32 library</a> has been used communicate both the robot and the gamepad.

 ## Components